 These are the people elected to make decisions at a local level, and can be more approachable than national political figures, although they do not have as much political influence.
-They’ll be well-placed to know about local situations, however, and may be interested in getting involved if they can see that it affects a lot of local people.
+They’ll be well placed to know about local situations, however, and may be interested in getting involved if they can see that it affects a lot of local people.
 Local councillors in Stockton-on-Tees, for example, passed a motion expressing concern about the Home Office’s country guidance on Democratic Republic of Congo (DRC) after three refused asylum seekers were removed from Stockton to the DRC.

-The support of local government figures might help encourage an MP to get involved in your case, or may know other helpful people.
+The support of local government figures might help encourage an MP to get involved in your case, or they may know other helpful people.

 Members of the Scottish Parliament (MSPs)

 Scotland is part of the United Kingdom, and elects MPs to the UK Parliament, but it also has a Scottish Parliament.
 The Scottish government has powers in areas such as health, education and justice, but not immigration and asylum.
 These matters are reserved to the UK parliament, meaning the Scottish government and Members of the Scottish Parliament (MSPs) have no influence on the law.
 This should not rule out MSPs representing their constituents in a similar way to MPs, but since around 2009 the Home Office, unlike other UK government agencies, has a policy of refusing to respond to MSPs.

 Some MSPs will not get involved, and will advise you to contact your MP.
 Other MSPs may try to help.
 An MSP may know people (both in parliament and in other areas) who could be useful, so it is always a good idea to try.